swseighman/Native-Image-Workshop/3/README.md

 If the analysis sees them in the image heap - it'll notify you and ask you to initalize the classes holding them at runtime, but be aware that there may be a chain of dependencies that caused that class to be initialised at `build-time`.

 For example, if we modify the code to be as below, what will happen when we build?
+In fact, let's create a new file, `Main1.java`, to hold our updated code.

 ![User Input](../images/noun_Computer_3477192_100.png)
 ![Java](../images/noun_java_825609_100.png)